 Kerry currently works for LGBT Youth Scotland, managing a range of programmes in SW Scotland which empower lesbian, gay, bisexual and transgender young people to be embraced within the Scottish family at home, school and in communities.
 She works with external partners to ensure that the services they provide value, include and support all LGBT people.

-Kate’s main focus has been carbon management and wider sustainability since 2008 when reading Six Degrees and realising the urgency of climate change motivated her to move to Cornwall to study Renewable Energy.
-Inspired by the work of Mike Berners-Lee and his call for leadership to come from everyone, along with the need for people to develop an intuitive feeling for carbon, Kate is passionate about promoting carbon literacy and empowering people to take positive, meaningful action.
+Kate’s main focus was carbon management and wider sustainability since 2008 when reading Six Degrees and realising the urgency of climate change motivated her to move to Cornwall to study Renewable Energy.
+Inspired by the work of Mike Berners-Lee and his call for leadership to come from everyone, along with the need for people to develop an intuitive feeling for carbon, Kate was passionate about promoting carbon literacy and empowering people to take positive, meaningful action.

-Working for engineering design consultancy Sweco, Kate has helped a diverse range of clients to reduce carbon.
-She is currently seconded part time as CR&S Manager into the Anglian Water @one Alliance, pioneering leaders in infrastructure carbon reduction, as well as Sustainability Team Lead for the construction partnership delivering the British Antarctic Survey’s station refurbishment and redevelopment programme.
+Working for engineering design consultancy Sweco, Kate helped a diverse range of clients to reduce carbon.
+She was seconded part time as CR&S Manager into the Anglian Water @one Alliance, pioneering leaders in infrastructure carbon reduction, as well as being the Sustainability Team Lead for the construction partnership delivering the British Antarctic Survey’s station refurbishment and redevelopment programme.
+She designed and ran two water industry focussed Carbon Conversations groups at the @One Alliance.

 Euri has worked in conservation projects in Swaziland, South Africa, Madagascar, the Czech Republic and Belgium.
 He is an experienced Carbon Conversations Facilitator and Trainer.
 Projects include work for the Energy and Sustainability at the University of Edinburgh to set up a university-wide network of projects that reduced CO2 emissions by engaging with staff.
 He runs workshops about communication and behaviour change in relation to climate change.
 He has also attended several European conferences on social and environmental issues by invitation.